awsdocs/amazon-transcribe-developer-guide/doc_source/alternative-med-transcriptions.md

 Use alternative transcriptions to see different interpretations of the transcribed audio\.
 For example, in an application that enables a person to review the transcription, you can present the alternative transcriptions for the person to choose from\.

-You can generate alternative transcriptions with the Amazon Transcribe Medical console or the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation\.
+You can generate alternative transcriptions with the Amazon Transcribe Medical console or the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API\.

 ## Console<a name="alternative-med-transcriptions-console"></a>